AdobeDocs/commerce-events/src/pages/guides/gateway/command-reference.md

 ## aio commerce-gateway:tenant:update

-Updates an existing tenant based on the settings in the specified `JSON` file.
-Specify the `tenantId` for the tenant you want to update and the `JSON` file that contains your updated settings.
+Updates an existing tenant based on the settings in the specified JSON `[FILE]`.
+Specify the `[TENANTID]` for the tenant you want to update and the `JSON` file that contains your updated settings.
 For more information, see [Updating a tenant].

 <InlineAlert variant="info" slots="text"/>

-You cannot modify the `tenantId` when updating the mesh.
+You cannot modify the `tenantId` when updating a tenant.

 ### Usage